KislayKaran/Walmart_Supermarket/(F)_Consumer_Purchase/Readme.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-### 50 k Products with 4.6 k stores with Users to Genrate Purchase History .
+### 50 k Products with 4.6 k stores with Users to Generate Purchase History .

 We will be Generating our Actual Purchase History